TF2Maps/sourcemod-feedbackround/README.md

         - During a feedback round, the player can teleport to all unique spawn names.

 `sm_fbrh`
-        - Prints helpful commands to the caller
+        - Prints helpful commands to the caller.

 `sm_walkspeed <speed>`
-        - Sets your walk speed during a FB Round
+        - Sets your walk speed during a FB Round.
+### Entities
+`TF2M_ForceLastRoundFeedback`
+        - Get if the map has an info_target with the name of 'TF2M_ForceLastRoundFeedback'.